svgeesus/svgeesus.github.io/blog/whatGamuts.md

 ### OKLab to the rescue

-Invented by Björn Ottosson [^OKlab] in 2020, OKLab works much like CIE Lab in that there is a central lightness axis,
+Invented by Björn Ottosson [^OKLab] in 2020, OKLab works much like CIE Lab in that there is a central lightness axis,
 _a_ and _b_ chromatic axes,
 which are more easily manipulated as chroma and hue.
 But it does a better job of being perceptually uniform, so much so that we can go back to a simple, geometric-distance color difference formula.

-Now this is a three-dimensional space but we can draw a gamut in two dimensions by projecting onto the _a,b_ plane.
+Now this is a three-dimensional space, but we can draw a gamut in two dimensions by projecting onto the _a,b_ plane.
 Like this:

 <object data="./img/3gamuts-oklab.svg" ></object>